 The experience level required by Visayas liveaboards is generally Open Water, with either ten or twenty dives, depending on the itinerary.
 The exceptions to the rule are one trip on Solitude One requiring Advanced Open Water and 50 logged dives and the M/V Discovery Palawan's trip departing from Batangas (which is not technically within the Visayas).
 The latter requires zero logged dives and offers two simultaneous activity plans, one for divers and one for non-divers who enjoy snorkeling and land trips!
 Select dive sites in the Philippines experience current, but the country is not as infamous for fast-moving water as the Maldives or Indonesia.
 You'll depend on your dive guide to advise you of any challenges or experience requirements at a site.

 The eastern Visayas, which include Cebu, Bohol, and Leyte, experience a wetter climate year-round than Siquijor and Negros in the central Visayas.
 Leyte is especially wet during the winter of the Amihan season (northeast monsoon); from December through February, winds from the Pacific Ocean can dump loads of rain on dive sites in Southern Leyte.
 Typhoons are also expected from November through January, especially affecting Leyte and the north half of Cebu.

 During either monsoon (the southwest monsoon is called Habagat), winds can whip up the waves with or without rain.
-In sum, Visayas trips are recommended year-round except for during typhoon season and the rainiest months (late November through February).
+Visayas trips are recommended year-round except for during typhoon season and the rainiest months (late November through February).
 Dive operators know which sites to visit during which season and can always find the appropriately sheltered area for great diving.
-However, some liveaboards will spend March through June solely in Tubbataha to make use of the shorter diving season there.
+However, some liveaboards will spend March through June solely in Tubbataha to use the shorter diving season there.